2018 Cologne attack: Wounds

+Two months after the incident, Abo R. woke up from the coma.
+He was later transferred to the prison hospital of North Rhine-Westphalia.
+Due to the gunshot wounds Abo R.is paralyzed on one side and must be artificially fed, fragments of the bullet are still stuck in his skull.
+According to a medical report, he was not able to take part in a court trial in his current condition.
+In June 2019, his pre-trial detention was suspended for six months and he was transferred to a specialist neurological clinic.
+Experts assumed that Abo R.'s stay at the clinic will allow him to recover to the point where he can participate in the trial; Abo R. was still in treatment in October 2020.

 Investigation

-Crime Scene Investigation

 In the McDonald's, the bag and suitcase of the perpetrator were examined and declared safe by EOD Operators.
 Further Molotov cocktails, containers with a flammable liquid and several IEDs were found in the bags.
 The IEDs were gas cartridges modified with steel balls for maximum destruction.
 In the pharmacy the investigators found further containers with flammable liquid and further IEDs.
 Furthermore, an airsoft pistol and an identity document were seized.

-Search of the Perpetrator's Apartment
+In the beginning terrorism was a possible motive.
+Der Spiegel noted that the perpetrator used the term "Daesh", the common Arabic acronym for ISIS, which the terror group considers derogatory.
+Investigators assumed witnesses had misheard him saying "Dawlah", the accepted name for ISIS by its members.
+ISIS members typically leave behind a pledge of allegiance to ISIS for an attack, but the scrawled message in his flat was only a repetition of the shahada.
+ISIS also did not claim the attack for itself.
+Ultimately no connection between Mohammed Abo R. and terrorism was found and the case ruled non terrorism related.
+Though it was first thought that the gasoline was related to the attack or in preparation for others, it was found that Abo R. had used the fuel as a crude inhalant drug.

 In the evening of the same day, R.'s apartment was stormed and searched by the police.
 This happened especially in view of a possible terrorist attack and other perpetrators.
-Large quantities of gasoline and Arabic characters were found in the apartment.
-The characters are not related to Islamism or ISIL.
+The flat was in a state of disrepair and had the electricity turned off due to unpaid bills.
+Large quantities of gasoline and Arabic writings on the walls were found in the apartment.
+The characters were not related to Islamism or ISIS.
 Multiple electronic devices were seized in the apartment including two mobile phones.

-Terrorism

-In the beginning terrorism was a possible motive.
-During the investigation kept going no evidence of relations between Mohammed Abo R. and terrorism were found.
-The case was ruled non terrorism related.

-Mental health issues

 After terrorism was ruled out, it was determined that Mohammed suffered from mental health issues.
 They found that he had been in psychotherapy since 2017 and was taking medication to combat depression.
 He was also suffering from gambling and drug addiction.